MuhammadZubairSC/Face-Detector/README.md

 Run .exe file in the dict folder.

-PS: To run the code in Python goto src folder.
+PS.
+To run the code in Python goto src folder.